CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Related Works

 \textbf{LLM, Point Cloud and CAD:} Recent works have explored integrating point clouds with LLMs for various tasks, including 3D generation~\cite{zhao2023michelangelo, yin2023shapegpt}, captioning~\cite{han2024onellm, xu2024pointllm, 3dllm}, and question answering~\cite{hong20233d,chen2024ll3da}.
 These approaches typically employ complex point cloud encoders, either aligning with CLIP embeddings~\cite{zhang2022pointclip, Zhu_2023_ICCV, xue2023ulip, liu2024openshape, Xue_2024_CVPR} or directly with LLM feature spaces~\cite{xu2024pointllm}.
 Such methods require two-stage training: first pre-training the point cloud encoder, then fine-tuning with the LLM through instruction-based prompts.

 In parallel, recent works have started exploring LLMs' capabilities in a range of CAD-related tasks.
 ReparamCAD~\cite{Kodnongbua2023reparamCAD} infers shape variations from parametric models and text descriptions, while CADTalk~\cite{yuan2024cadtalk} generates semantic descriptions of CAD parts.
-Query2CAD~\cite{badagabettu2024query2cad} generates CAD models from text using GPT-4V~\cite{openai2024gpt4technicalreport}, and SGP-Benchmark~\cite{qiu2024can} evaluates LLMs' understanding of CAD sketch-extrude sequences using CAD-specific question answering.
+The works in~\cite{badagabettu2024query2cad, alrashedy2025generating} focus on the generation of CAD models from text using LLMs, and SGP-Benchmark~\cite{qiu2024can} evaluates LLMs' understanding of CAD sketch-extrude sequences using CAD-specific question answering.
 While Img2CAD~\cite{you2024img2cad} attempts CAD reverse engineering from images using GPT-4V~\cite{openai2024gpt4technicalreport}, it still requires a separate transformer for parameter inference.
 In contrast, \modelname~introduces the first approach for point cloud to CAD reconstruction combining point clouds with the sequence modeling capabilities of pre-trained LLMs.

 \textbf{CAD Reverse Engineering from Point Cloud:} CAD reverse engineering aims to reconstruct parametric CAD models from 3D shapes (\eg, meshes or point clouds) in a compatible representation with CAD software.
 A key challenge lies in the choice of this representation.
 A line of works attempts to address sub-problems of the CAD reverse engineering task by focusing on parameter estimation for edges and surface primitives~\cite{liu2021pc2wf, cherenkova2023sepicnet, wang2020pienet, sharma2020parsenet, zhu2023nerve, li2019spfn, guo2022complexgen, Cherenkova2024SpelsNet} or reconstructing B-Rep construction history~\cite{willis2021fusion, lambourne2021brepnet, dupont2022cadops, xu2021zonegraph}.
 In order to obtain a representation that is closer to CAD modelling, several methods~\cite{li2024sfmcad, yu2023d, friedrich2019optimizing, kania2020ucsg, yu2024d} use Constructive Solid Geometry (CSG), representing models as compositions of 3D primitives and Boolean operations.
 While this enables reconstruction, the CSG representation diverges from modern CAD workflows~\cite{xu2021zonegraph}.